Everything you need to get started with Badger

 timestamp

-part of the key is treated as an attribute, and items will be stored
+part of the key is treated as an attribute, and items are stored in

 ---|---|